-- 2016 - Master of Science in information systems technology with a concentration in security and analytics.
+- 2016 - Master of Science in information systems technology with a concentration in security and analytics was created.

-- 2017 - The Department of Computing Sciences physically relocated to the Academic Office and Classroom 2 building, in which the second floor was specifically designed to meet the needs of the students.
+- 2017 - The Department of Computing Sciences physically relocated to the Academic Office and Classroom 2 building (now Penny Hall), in which the second floor was specifically designed to meet the needs of the students.

-- 2018 - Jean French first female faculty member to earn rank of full professor in the department and is elected the first female department chair.
+- 2018 - Jean French, first female faculty member to earn rank of full professor in the department, is elected the first female department chair.

 - 2019 - The department introduces four new minors of study: applied technology, cybersecurity, information systems technology, and information technology.